-IST Austria was established in 2006 by the federal government of Austria and the government of Lower Austria, and the campus opened in 2009 in the city of Klosterneuburg, on the outskirts of Vienna.
-The Institute was founded on a set of eight principles, which were first formulated by Haim Harari, Olaf Kübler, and Hubert Markl, who distilled them from the world’s most successful systems and ideas in the world for the governance of research institutes.
+IST Austria was established in 2006 by the Federal Government of Austria and the Government of Lower Austria.
+The campus opened in 2009 in the city of Klosterneuburg, on the outskirts of Vienna.
+The Institute was founded based on a set of principles that were first formulated by Haim Harari, Olaf Kübler, and Hubert Markl, who distilled them from the most successful systems and ideas in the world for the governance of research institutes.

-Scientists pursue their interest without limits or predefined research topics, supported by state-of-the-art infrastructure.
+Scientists pursue their interests without constraints or predefined research topics, supported by state-of-the-art infrastructure.

 IST Austria brings together scientists and staff from all over the world; employees use English as their working language.

 Trustees oversee the Institute; more than half are international scientists.
-Guidance and advice are also provided by the Scientific Board
+Guidance is also provided by the international Scientific Board.

 Diverse funding sources

-The Institute is publicly and privately financed.
-Scientists acquire third-party funds; donations to the Institute and revenues from intellectual property are transferred to an endowment, and the revenue from technology transfer is a long-term goal.
+IST Austria is publicly and privately financed.
+Scientists acquire third-party funds; donations to the Institute and revenues from intellectual property are transferred to an endowment fund.

-- Train the next generation of scientific leaders
+- to train the next generation of scientific leaders,